 Defining Cold Water Paddling

-According to the American Canoe Association, a cold water situation occurs anytime the water temperature drops below 60 degrees Fahrenheit (16 degrees Celsius) or when the combined air and water temperature is less than 120 degrees Fahrenheit (49 degrees Celsius).
+According to the American Canoe Association, a cold water situation occurs anytime the water temperature drops below 60 degrees Fahrenheit (16 degrees Celsius) or if the water temperature is above 60 degrees Fahrenheit, it occurs when the combined air and water temperature is less than 120 degrees Fahrenheit (49 degrees Celsius).
 In temperatures such as these paddlers need to dress for the water temperature, because an accidental swim could quickly kill.

-There are two rules that apply to these temperatures when unprotected.
-The first is the 5-50-50 rule and the second is the 1-10-1 rule.
-In the first rule, a paddler has about five minutes to swim 50 yards in 50 degree water, and he has 50/50 chance of surviving.
-The second rule states that an unprotected swimmer will suffer cold shock for about one minute, then have about 10 minutes until he can no longer function until finally succumbing to hypothermia an hour later assuming he doesn’t drown before then.
+Dr Gordon Giesbrecht of the Cold Water Boot Camp came up with something he calls the 1-10-1 rule.
+The 1-10-1 rule is a given as a guideline as to how an average body might respond to cold water immersion.
+Sometimes, immersion can and does kill more quickly.
+The rule says, an unprotected swimmer will suffer cold shock for about one minute, then have about 10 minutes until he can no longer function until finally succumbing to hypothermia an hour later assuming he doesn’t drown before then.

 Lifesaving Society Facts

 According to the Cold Water Boot Camp, in 2004, of the 130 people who died during boating in Canada, a nation that has cold water almost year round:

 - 60% drowned in water under 50 degree Fahrenheit (10 degrees Celsius)

 - 34% drowned in water between 50 to 68 degree Fahrenheit (10 to 20 degrees Celsius)

 - Only 12% were properly wearing a lifejacket